 Upcoming events in the series:

-Defining and Monitoring Health Events in Dairy Herds–Monday, September 7, 12 p.m.
-ET
+Monitoring Health Events in Dairy Herds–Thursday, September 10, 12 p.m.

 Certified Organic Livestock Standards–Thursday, October 8, 1 p.m.
 ET